jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) An oral fluid sample or a blood specimen analysed or re-analysed under subsection (1) must be treated in a manner that does not identify the person from whom the oral fluid sample or blood specimen is taken.
 (5) Nothing in this section limits the purposes for which an oral fluid sample or a blood specimen may be analysed or re-analysed under this Act.

+### 209B Director may extend term of land transport documents in emergency
+(1) Despite this Act and any rules or regulations made under this Act relating to land transport documents, the Director may, in response to an emergency, extend the term of—
+  (a) a land transport document; or
+  (b) a class or type of land transport document.
+(2) An extension—
+  (a) may be granted before or after the expiry of the land transport document or the class or type of land transport document; and
+  (b) must be for a specified period; and
+  (c) may be amended, replaced, or revoked.
+(3) The Director must notify an extension granted under this section, and any amendment to, or replacement or revocation of, that extension, by,—
+  (a) in the case of a particular land transport document, giving a notice to the holder of that land transport document:
+  (b) in the case of a class or type of land transport document, publishing a notice—
+    (i) in the Gazette; and
+    (ii) on an Internet site maintained by the Agency.
+(4) Any revocation of an extension to a land transport document or a class or type of land transport document must be notified in accordance with subsection (3) at least 5 working days before the revocation takes effect.
+(5) The notice must—
+  (a) identify the particular land transport document or describe the class or type of land transport document that is extended; and
+  (b) describe the emergency that has given rise to the extension; and (c) state the period of the extension or the amended or replaced period of extension, or that the extension has been revoked (whichever applies).
+(6) In this section,—
+  - **class or type of land transport document** includes— (a) a land transport document held by a class of persons; and (b) land transport documents of a particular type, including those that share a particular feature
+  - **emergency** means any of the following:
+    (a) a state of emergency declared under the Civil Defence Emergency Management Act 2002:
+    (b) an outbreak of disease that is the subject of an epidemic notice under the Epidemic Preparedness Act 2006:
+    (c) any other event or circumstance that the Director and the Minister agree in writing may require a land transport document extension
+  - **land transport document** —
+    (a) has the meaning given in section 2(1); and
+    (b) includes a driver licence or permit that is held by a person who is deemed to hold a New Zealand driver licence under any rule or regulation.

+### 209C Effect of extension under section 209B
+(1) A land transport document that is extended under section 209B, or that is in a class or of a type of land transport document that is extended under that section, is valid throughout the period of the extension, including any amended or replaced period of extension.
+(2) However, subsection (1) does not apply if—
+  (a) the land transport document is invalid:
+  (b) the land transport document is revoked, cancelled, superseded, or replaced:
+  (c) the land transport document is suspended:
+  (d) the holder of the land transport document is disqualified from holding that land transport document:
+  (e) the holder of the land transport document is for any other reason prohibited under this Act from performing the actions that the land transport document authorises.
+(3) Subsection (1) does not limit or affect—
+  (a) any power or enforcement function under this Act, or any other Act, or regulations or rules, in relation to a land transport document; or
+  (b) the liability of the holder of a land transport document to pay any applicable fee, charge, or levy that is otherwise payable under this Act.
+(4) In this section,—
+  - **class or type of land transport document** includes— (a) a land transport document held by a class of persons; and (b) land transport documents of a particular type, including those that share a particular feature
+  - **land transport document** —
+    (a) has the meaning given in section 2(1); and
+    (b) includes a driver licence or permit that is held by a person who is deemed to hold a New Zealand driver licence under any rule or regulation.

 ### 210 How notices and requests are given, served, or made
 (1) This section describes—
   (a) how a notice required to be given or sent to a person, or served on a person, under this Act (other than an infringement notice) may be given, sent, or served; and